 Linked to: Congress of Racial Equality (CORE), Center for the Defense of Free Enterprise

-Chair of the UK's Advisory Committee on Releases to the Environment (ACRE), which he originally joined in 2003.
+Chair of the UK's Advisory Committee on Releases to the Environment (ACRE).
+Has been an ACRE member since 2006, having been an ex-officio member since 2003.
+Became Deputy Chair in 2016 and Chair in 2020.
 He was a founder member of CropGen, a lobby group funded by the biotech industry "to make the case for GM crops and foods".
 Former employee of GM firm Zeneca Seeds, which went on to become part of Syngenta, and of the John Innes Centre.
 He holds several GMO-related patents, including some held with Zeneca and Syngenta.
 He receives a pension from Syngenta.
+He has long lobbied for deregulation.

 Articles: 100% of members of UK government's GMO advisory body ACRE have potential or actual conflicts of interest